-Tilt/Intrusion: (if available) Enable a siren that sounds if Model 3 detects motion inside the cabin or if the vehicle is moved or tilted (see Security Settings on page 140).
+Tilt/Intrusion: Enable a siren that sounds if Model 3 detects motion inside the cabin or if the vehicle is moved or tilted (see Tilt/Intrusion (if equipped) on page 140).

 PIN to Drive: Increase security by preventing Model 3 from being driven until a 4-digit PIN (Personal Identification Number) is entered (see PIN to Drive on page 140).